ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* offset

-Defines whether the imported mesh defines the bottom, middle or top surface of the ply.
+Wether the imported mesh defines the bottom, middle, or top surface of the ply.

 <a id="compolyx.ImportedModelingPly.ply_angle"></a>